gjwehnes/DS-Exercises/ex047/instructions.md

 Complete the method so that it takes in a 2-D array and returns the sums of the rows as a 1-D integer array.

-For example, the if we run rowSums for the following 2D array:
+For example, if we call rowSums for the following 2D array:
 ```
   {1,1,2},        //sum = 1 + 1 + 2 = 4
   {3,1,2},        //sum = 6